scottcase3374/primetoolkit/README.md

 - Jakarta Validation - as replacement for javax validation.
 - JGrapht / JGraphx - some graphing POC
 - JUnit Jupiter - as replacement for JUnit4
-- JBoss Weld - some POC work for dependency injection with plain Java apps.
-Reverted this for now in favor of Java ServiceLoader.
 - Lombok - code generation / simplification
 - Java ServiceLoader support
 - Maven